A body believed to be Miya Marcano has been found, Florida sheriff says - KTVZ

 Marcano had been missing since September 24, when she was last seen at the Arden Villas Luxury Apartments in Orlando where she lived and worked, according to the sheriff’s office.

-Investigators found the body while searching the area near the Tymber Skan on the Lake apartments in Orange County Saturday, Mina said.
-According to the sheriff, cell phone records indicated Armando Manuel Caballero, a person of interest in the case, was “in or near” the apartments for about 20 minutes the evening Marcano was reported missing.
+Members of the Orange County Sheriff’s emergency response team found the body around 10:45 a.m.
+Saturday while searching a wooded area near the Tymber Skan on the Lake apartments in Orange County, Mina said.

+According to the sheriff, cell phone records indicated Armando Manuel Caballero, a person of interest in the case who was found dead of an apparent suicide September 27, was “in or near” the apartments for about 20 minutes the evening Marcano was reported missing.

 The-CNN-Wire